fellow-worker/mediator/README.md

 # mediator
-This package brings the mediator pattern to typescript
+This package brings the mediator pattern to React